Shark Control Program Science and Research

 - Collection of shark DNA samples

-- Providing shark samples to research institutions
+- Providing shark samples and SCP data to researchers

 Equipment trials that involve utilising: